 CoastGIS 2021 in Raseborg will be the 14th consecutive symposium for an international exchange of knowledge, ideas and experience on how spatial data and information technologies aid marine and coastal zone managers and stakeholders in better understanding and managing coastal space and resources.

 The symposium theme "Sustainable Coastal Planning in a Changing World" refers to the challenges faced worldwide in light of sustainable development and emphasis will be on cooperation in spatial planning between countries.
 The symposium aims to address recent challenges in managing our coastlines effectively and sustainably.

-We are seeking individuals and organisations to submit abstracts for oral and poster presentations or/ and suggestions for panel sessions that will contribute to a dialogue on the role of GIS in coastal zone management at CoastGIS 2020.
+We also be welcoming suggestions for panel sessions that will contribute to dialogue on the role of GIS in coastal zone management at CoastGIS .

-The symposium is limited to 100 participants.
-Priority for registration is given to those who wish to give a presentation at the symposium and submit an abstract.
+In-person symposium attendance will be limited to 100 participants.
+Priority for registration will be given to those who wish to give a presentation at the symposium and submit an abstract accordingly.